gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

     * **Accidental damage (e.g. dropping the unit, cracking the 3D printed casing).**

 ---

+> [!TIP]
+> **Optimal Placement:** To ensure a stable connection, place your Odin unit near a Wi-Fi access point or router.
+Due to its low power consumption, Odin can be conveniently powered directly from a spare USB port on your router or NAS.

 ## 4. First Boot — Wi-Fi Setup